tomarthur/pocketpark/docs-page1.md

 Version 1 inputs are experiments.
 It is best to constrain values on your Bean.
 Future versions will be indicated and may include better averaged and normalized values.

+##### Microphone Blow

-**Microphone Blow**: User blows into the microphone on the device.
+User blows into the microphone on the device.
 The harder the user blows, the larger the value delivered to the bean.

 >[Otter Microphone Example >](https://github.com/tomarthur/pocketpark/blob/master/Arduino/themeparkofeveryday_microphone_otter_apr25.ino)